Can you describe your personality on a shoot?

 I send highlights within a few days, and all final photos within 30 days (usually sooner).
 Rush jobs can be as fast as same day.
 All photos I deliver are fully edited (color-corrected, cropped, any artistic treatments, etc.).

 All the ones you could possibly have any use for.
 I often shoot two or three shots at a time to get just the right expression, and to avoid blinking eyes or closed mouths.
 I remove the closed eyes and awkward expressions, and deliver the good ones, which is often multiple shots of the same situation.

-I have trusted videographers that I partner with, either subcontracting for me or simply referred to my clients.
+I partner with trusted videographers, either working under my umbrella or simply referred to my clients.

-Every event is tailored to the client's specific needs and desires.
-I like to meet with potential clients to determine what they really want; what style they are looking for; what type of experience they want to have with me, and what products they want to have in the end.
-These discussions help both my clients and I determine if I'm the right photographer for them, and if so, how their event is priced.
+Every event is tailored to my client's specific needs and desires.
+I like to meet with potential clients to determine what they really want, what style they are looking for, what type of experience they want to have with me, and what products they want to have in the end.
+These discussions help both my clients and me determine if I'm the right photographer for them, and if so, how their event is priced.